mreidy88/yes-were-open/README.md

 **Yes, We're Open**
 Post-MVP allows the user to distinguish between carry-out and delivery.
-Will allow users not affiliated with a resturant create an account and save their favorites.
+Will allow users not affiliated with a restaurant create an account and save their favorites.